darpa-xdata/xlang/README.md

 $ vagrant plugin install vagrant-vbguest

 Troubleshooting:
 If deployment fails because the /vagrant directory on the guest operating system fails to mount, this is potentially an incompatibility with VirtualBox Guest Additions.
-To fix this, vagrant ssh into the system and run the following command: sudo ln -s /opt/VBoxGuestAdditions-4.3.10/lib/VBoxGuestAdditions /usr/lib/VBoxGuestAdditions Then exit the guest OS and type vagrant reload.
+To fix this, <code>vagrant ssh</code> into the system and run the following command:<br>
+<code>sudo ln -s /opt/VBoxGuestAdditions-4.3.10/lib/VBoxGuestAdditions /usr/lib/VBoxGuestAdditions</code><br>
+Then exit the guest OS and type <code>vagrant reload</code>.